Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

-\textit{Active LR vs Active NN.} The Active LR achieves the highest rewards initially and maintains consistent performance across all confidence levels.
-Conversely, the active NN starts with relatively low rewards, but as the confidence threshold requirement increases, the monitor becomes less certain regarding the optimal controller and triggers the safety backup, causing the FP to increase as well.
-Notably, even when the rewards of passive NN eventually exceed those of the Active LR (when the tolerance of the confidence threshold is nearly 55\%), the Active LR's FP remains at 0\%, while the Passive NN's FP already reaches around 47\%.
+\begin{itemize} \item \textit{Active LR vs Active NN.} Active LR achieves the highest rewards initially and maintains consistent performance across all confidence levels.
+Conversely, Active NN starts with relatively low rewards and triggers the safety backup for lower values of the confidence threshold, causing the FP to increase as well.
+Notably, when the rewards of Active NN exceed those of the Active LR (when the confidence threshold has been relaxed to nearly 0.55), the Active LR's FP remains at 0\%, while the Active NN's FP already reaches around 47\%.

-\textit{Active NN vs Passive NN.} Both NN monitors achieve similar rewards at the outset, with the Active NN performing slightly better.
-As the confidence threshold approaches 30\%, it is evident that the Passive NN starts to gain more rewards.
+\item \textit{Active NN vs Passive NN.} Both NN monitors achieve similar rewards at the outset, with the Active NN performing slightly better.
+Establishing a confidence threshold of 0.3 leads Passive NN to gain in reward.
 However, this correlates with a sharp spike in its FP.
-In contrast, the Active NN maintains a much lower FP.
-This suggests that active learning produces a "smarter" and "less conservative" monitor.
-The active NN learns a more accurate decision boundary, allowing it to trust the "right controller" more often, whereas the Passive NN conservatively triggers unnecessary safety fallback to ensure safety.
+In contrast, Active NN maintains a lower FP.
+This suggests that active learning produces a ``smarter" and less conservative monitor that learns a more accurate decision boundary and avoids unnecessary fail-safe activations.